 This year we are continuing to use whole class texts in our developing curriculum, embedding high quality literature at the heart of our English lessons

-Early reading starts in Reception with excellent phonic teaching using the DfES Letters and Sounds programme combined with Read, Write Inc and Jolly Phonic resources and this is then continued through into Y1, and Y2.
+Early reading starts in Reception with excellent phonic teaching using a combination of Read, Write Inc and Jolly Phonic resources and this is then continued through into Y1, and Y2.

 Each class has a designated reading area to help promote the love and high importance that reading holds in our school.
 Within this there is a range of fiction and non-fiction banded reading books which the children take home daily along with a book for pleasure.
 Lower down the school parents are encouraged to share a book with their child, listen to them read and write a comment in their Reading Record.
 Further up the school children write their own comments using the question stems in the middle of their Reading Records.